azcafriz13/sms_spam_detector/README.md

-# Challenge Module 19
+# Challenge Module 21
-## Neural Network Challenge 2: An ASU AIML Challenge by CA Frisby
+## SMS Spam Detector: An ASU AIML Challenge by CA Frisby

 ### Overview
-Import a .csv file from an online source.
-Prepare the data for a neural network model.
-Compile and evaluate the model using a deep neural network.
-Predict the attrition and attrition by department.
-Discuss further recommendations regarding attrition predictions.
-This is strictly an academic model.
+Import a .csv file with "spam" and "ham" classifications for SMS text messages.
+Use this already classified data to build aan SVC model to evaluate other SMS text.
+Use a Gradio Interface application to allow user input of new SMS text for classification using the model.

 References:  Starter code was provided by ASU AIML.
+Additional references are cited within the code.

-### Part 1:  Prepare the data.
+### Part 1:  Create the SMS Classification Function

-The data set including multiple formats and more columns that required.
-Ten columns were selected for input or "X".
-The output are two separate 'y' variables, Attrition and Department.
-StandardScaler was used to scale the float point numbers in the "X" data set.
-Onehotencoder was used for categorical X and y data.
+The features variable is set equal to the text message column of the DataFrame.
+The target variable is set equal to the "label" column of the DataFrame.
+The data is split into training and testing sets, and the test_size is set to 33%.
+A Pipeline is built using the TfidfVectorizer and LinearSVC to transform the test set and compare it to the training set.

+The model is fitted to the transformed training data and the model is returned.

+The SMSSpamCollection.csv is read into a DataFrame.

+The DataFrame is passed to the sms_classification function and the result is set equal to the "text_clf" variable.

-### Part 2:  Create, compile and train a neural network model.
+### Part 2:  Create the SMS Prediction Function
-A deep neural network was created with two branched output layers and two shared layers.
-A  model was set up with the following parameters:
-    1. One hidden layer and one output layer wer designated for a branch to predict Department.
-    2. One hidden layer and one output layer wer designated for a branch to predict Attrition.
-The model was compiled and fit using the binary crossentropy loss function, the adam optimizer, and the accuracy evaluation metric.
-Execution was set to 10 epochs.
+A new variable holds the prediction of a new text.
+A conditional statement determines if the text message is "ham" or “spam”.
+The conditional returns a message if the text is “ham” or “spam”.

-### Part 3: Predict attrition and department.
+### Part 3: Create the Gradio Interface Application
-Department Predictions Accuracy: 0.95923912525177 Attrition Predictions Accuracy: 0.8288043737411499
+A Gradio Interface application is created with three parameters for the “function”, “outputs”, and “inputs”.
+The “outputs” parameter is a textbox that contains a label to let the user know what to type in the box.
+The “inputs” parameter is a textbox that contains a label to let the user know that the prediction will be displayed in the textbox.
+The Interface application can be shared with other users with a public URL.
+For this version of the code, the public URL is commented out.
+This triggered an antivirus response.

+Some SMS messages are included in comments for testing after the gradio interface.